simocoder/pytest-exercise1/README.md

 Everything as used in the video and here can be done for free.

 I thought it was a good intro to learning the basics of pytest.

+src/test_api.py is the final and most fully-featured script in the video, and uses the online public REST API at reqres.in